mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/epistemology.md

   forward a startling suggestion to fill this gap.
 Knowledge of Ideas is essentially recollection of acquaintance in an earlier, more spiritual life.

+## Aristotle on Science and Illusion

+* We cannot treat majority opinion as the criterion of truth.
+If a worldwide epidemic broke out, those now called healthy might be outnumbered, and there would no longer be reason to accept as true their opinion that honey is sweet.
+* Aristotle offers a number of criteria for ranking sense-appearances when it is necessary to choose between them, the most important of which is that a sense has priority when it is judging its proper object.
+The proper object of each sense is defined as being that which cannot be perceived by another sense, and that about which it is impossible to be deceived: color is the proper sense of sight, sound of hearing, and flavor of taste.
+  Statements made on the basis of a given sense can only be corrected by a further use of the same sense.
+If we are not sure whether a thing really is the color it looks from here to me now, we check by having a better look, by looking closer, by looking in a better light.
+Each sense is the final judge in the case of its proper object, though it has to get into the right condition and position to judge.
+* Aristotle seeks to avoid both Protagoras' phenomenalism and Plato's intellectualism.
+First there is sensation, and then there is memory;
+  memories build up into experience and out of individual experience we form a universal concept, which is the basis of both practical skill (techne) and theoretical knowledge (episteme).
+* For Aristotle, to know something is to be genuinely acquainted with the explanation of its being the case and to be aware that it cannot be otherwise.
+It is necessary for demonstrative knowledge to depend on things that are true and primitive and immediate and better known than the conclusion, to which they must also be prior and of which they must be explanatory.
+A body of scientific knowledge is built up out of demonstrations.
+A demonstration is a particular kind of syllogism: one whose premises can be traced back to principles that are true, necessary, universal, and immediately intuited.
+These first, self-evident principles are related to the conclusions of science as axioms to theorems.